OneBusAway/onebusaway-alexa/README.md

 See the [lambduh plugin homepage](https://github.com/SeanRoy/lambduh-maven-plugin) for more information on deploying.

-### Contributing

-Want to make OneBusAway Alexa better?
-We welcome collaboration!
-See our [Contributing Guide](.github/CONTRIBUTING.md) for more details.

 ### Deploy to your Alexa device for the first time
 This will be a bit circuitous, because you want your skill to run only if triggered by Alexa, rather than some random Internet visitor or script kiddie.
 But to do this, we must create the skill first, to get the unique skill ID.
 But we cannot get this until